au en false false Default

 Key benefits

-True-to-label International Sustainable equity ETF encompassing both values-based and environmental, social and governance (ESG) investing.
+True-to-label international sustainable equity ETF encompassing both environmental, social an governance (ESG) and sustainable investing.

 State-of-the-art ESG leadership approach

-Leveraging MSCI's leadership, resources and its ESG and carbon emission data metrics.
+Leveraging MSCI’s leadership, resources and its ESG data metrics.

 Index key points